iozsaygi/iozsaygi.github.io/_posts/2024-12-11-hot-reloading-ccpp-code-with-sdl.md

 For the past few weeks, I was able to create a C/C++ environment to research hot reloading with greater detail.
 I decided to use SDL to handle the native platform layer, such as window creation, reading inputs, and basic rendering calls because SDL also has cross-platform APIs that really helped me a lot when implementing the hot reload.

+There are a lot of small and big details that go into hot reloading, and I think it is a great software engineering project on its own.
+However, we will try to keep it simple as much as possible during this post.

-First, let's try to understand the idea behind it and how it actually works.
+First things first, let's try to understand the actual idea and how it works.
+### Concept of hot reloading